 Form a "squad" to compete in The Amazing Race-- Cornell Style this spring.
-Attend one of 4 interest meetings planned, including March 11th.
-See which Cornellians have an early lead for May 9 race day in beautiful Old Town Alexandria!
+Attend one of 5 interest meetings planned, including March 11th. and March 14.

 We've re-launched our club's newsletter!
 It comes to your e-mail box based on the contact information you maintain with Cornell's Alumni 'office.
 Read it here.
 Highlights and updates are below: